-The Board Risk Committee (BRC) approves strategic risk management decisions (e.g. risk appetite, balance sheet profile and risk management structure) and is in charge of monitoring the quantitative and qualitative aspects of all market, credit, liquidity and operational risks.
+The Board Risk Committee (BRC) decides on strategic risk management issues/aspects and is in charge of monitoring the quantitative and qualitative aspects of all material risks, including but not limited to credit, market, liquidity and operational risks.

-D.4.1 The Board Risk Committee members are appointed by the Board for a term of three (3) years with an option to renew their appointment for three (3) more times.
+D.4.1 The Board Risk Committee members, including the Chairperson and the Vice Chairperson, are appointed by the Board in accordance with the legal and regulatory framework where applicable.
+Their tenure coincides with the tenure of the Board, with the option to renew their appointment, but in any case the membership in the BRC should not be more than twelve (12) years in total.
 The BRC members should not exceed 40% (rounded to the nearest integer) of the total Board members (excluding the HFSF and the Greek State Representatives) with a minimum of three (3) members.
-All BRC members should be Non-Executive while at least one third (1/3) of the members (excluding the HFSF and to the nearest integer) should be Independent Non-Executive.
+All BRC members should be Non-Executive while at least one third (1/3) of the members (excluding the HFSF and the Greek State Representatives and rounded to the nearest integer) should be Independent Non-Executive.
 One (1) member should be the HFSF Representative.
 The HFSF also appoints an observer, in line with the RFA provisions.
-The Chairman of the BRC should not also serve as the Chairman of the Audit Committee and should be Independent Non-Executive with a solid experience in commercial banking, financial services and more specifically in risk related issues (credit, market, operational and NPL management), as well as, be familiar with local and international regulatory framework.
-All members of the BRC should have prior experience in the financial services or commercial banking industry, with at least one member (expert) having solid risk and capital management experience as well as familiarity with local and international regulatory framework.
+The Chairperson of the BRC should not serve as the Chairperson to the Bank's Board or to its Audit Committee and should be an Independent Non-Executive with a solid experience in commercial banking and risk as well as Non-Performing Loans management, and is familiar with local as well as international regulatory framework and should fulfil the additional criteria set by the relevant legal and regulatory provisions derived from the HFSF Law and the RFA.